-Julie is the Director of Copyright and Fair Use and a Lecturer in Law.
+Julie is a Non-Residential fellow with Stanford CIS.
 She represents writers, filmmakers, musicians, and others who rely on fair use in creating their works.
 Julie has represented visual artist Shepard Fairey in copyright litigation against The Associated Press over Fairey’s “Obama Hope” posters, RDR Books in its copyright and Lanham Act dispute with J.K.
 Rowling and Warner Brothers over the Harry Potter Lexicon, the producers and distributors of the film “Expelled: No Intelligence Allowed” in litigation against Yoko Ono Lennon and EMI Records, and Professor Carol Shloss in her lawsuit against the Estate of James Joyce.
 Julie has also represented various organizations as amicus curiae in federal appeals courts throughout the country, including the International Documentary Association, The Motion Picture Association of America, Inc., The Andy Warhol Foundation for the Visual Arts, and the American Library Association.
 In addition to litigating, Julie advises documentary filmmakers, writers, scholars, artists and other content creators on fair use and other intellectual property issues.
 She runs the Documentary Film Program and advises filmmakers who use unlicensed clips in their films to help them obtain the insurance coverage necessary to distribute their films.
 As a Lecturer in Law, Julie teaches the Cyberlaw / Fair Use Clinic.
 Before joining Stanford, Julie was a litigation attorney in the San Francisco office of Kirkland & Ellis LLP, where, among other matters, she was the lead attorney defending the musician and electronic composer, BT, in a copyright infringement case in the Southern District of New York.
 She has litigated a variety of matters in the state and federal courts of California and New York.
 Julie received her J.D. cum laude from the Benjamin N. Cardozo School of Law in 2002.
 She is admitted to the bars of California and New York.

 Today the Second Circuit Court of Appeals issued a long-awaited decision in favor of fair use in Cariou v.
 Prince.
 Reversing the district court’s finding of infringement, the Court held that Richard Prince’s use of Patrick Cariou’s photographs in 25 of his 30 Canal Series paintings was a fair use.
 The decision affirms an important tradition in modern art that relies on the appropriation of existing images to create highly expressive works with new meaning.